 Under CGAAP, the Company's U.S. operations were defined as integrated operations which meant that the Canadian dollar was the functional currency.
-Under IFRS, the functional currency of U.S. is determined as US dollar.
-There was no change in the functional currency of other entities in the Company.
+Under IFRS, the functional currency of the Company's U.S. operations has been determined as the US dollar.
+There was no change in the functional currency of the other entities of the Company.

-The following factors were considered in determining the functional currency of the US operations 1) The currency that mainly influences sales prices for goods and services; 2) The currency of the country whose competitive forces and regulations mainly determine the sales prices of its goods and services; 3) The currency that mainly influences labour, material and other costs of providing goods or services.
-Based on these factors, it is obvious that the functional currency under IFRS is US dollar for US operations
+The following factors were considered in determining the functional currency of the U.S. operations: 1) the currency that mainly influences sales prices for goods and services; 2) the currency of the country whose competitive forces and regulations mainly determine the sales prices of its goods and services; and 3) the currency that mainly influences labour, material and other costs of providing goods or services.
+Based on these factors, it is obvious that the functional currency under IFRS is the U.S. dollar for U.S. operations.

 CGAAP does not have a hierarchy of indicators under which certain indicators are given priority.
-The following factors which supported the US operations employing the US dollar as the functional currency were considered with equal prominence under CGAAP but are secondary under IFRS: i) the currency in which funds from financing activities are generated; and ii) the currency in which receipts from operating activities are usually retained.
-Since the US operations were fully funded by the Parent Company in Canadian dollars, the functional currency of the US operations was determined as the Canadian dollar under CGAAP
+The following factors which supported the U.S. operations employing the US dollar as the functional currency were considered with equal prominence under CGAAP but are secondary under IFRS: i) the currency in which funds from financing activities are generated; and ii) the currency in which receipts from operating activities are usually retained.
+Since the U.S. operations were fully funded by the Parent Company in Canadian dollars, the functional currency of the U.S. operations was determined as the Canadian dollar under CGAAP.

-Under CGAAP, when translating the U.S. operations into the presentation currency of the parent company's consolidated financial statements, monetary assets were translated at the foreign exchange rate prevailing at the balance sheet date and non monetary assets were translated at historical foreign exchange rates, the resulting translation gain or loss was recognized in the net income.
-Under IFRS all assets and liabilities of U.S. operations are translated to the presentation currency of the parent company's consolidated financial statement at the foreign exchange rate prevailing at the balance sheet date, the resulting translation gain or loss are recognized in other comprehensive income.
+Under CGAAP, when translating the U.S. operations into the presentation currency of the Parent Company's consolidated financial statements, monetary assets were translated at the foreign exchange rate prevailing at the balance sheet date and non-monetary assets were translated at historical foreign exchange rates with the resulting translation gain or loss recognized in net income.
+Under IFRS all assets and liabilities of U.S. operations are translated to the presentation currency of the Parent Company's consolidated financial statements at the foreign exchange rate prevailing at the consolidated balance sheet date with the resulting translation gain or loss being recognized in other comprehensive income.